zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 A 'job' is a collection of instructions that is run on a virtual machine of its own.
 As such jobs are perfectly encapsulated from one another.
-The user can choose between a few operating systems for each 'job' as part of the `job.strategy` attribute.
+The user can choose between a few operating systems for each 'job' as part of the 'job.strategy' attribute.
 However, when developing a Python library, you might want it to be tested on all operating systems and maybe even on multiple Python versions; enter 'strategy matrices'.
 A matrix allows you to define a set of environment configurations.
 In our case we chose three operating systems (Linux, MacOS, Windows) and two different Python versions (3.7 and 3.8).
 The matrix then makes sure that the job is run for all six possible permutations of these